gaargly/gaargly.github.io/_posts/2017-01-03-why-should-i-care-about-oppression.markdown

 Our lives are limited and we have finite energy and everything that we do roughly falls into these two categories of surviving or thriving.

-Trying survive and trying to thrive are the *only* things to do.
+Trying to survive and trying to thrive are the *only* things to do.
 Survival means the same things for all of us -- breathing, eating, living to see another day.
 Thriving might assume different forms for each of us individually.
 But the verbs are the same for us all, and have been the same since the beginning of human history.

-So, what is the reason we should care about those phrases I mentioned at the very beginning of this post, all the ones that end in "-isms" and “-phobias”?
+So, what is the reason we should care about those phrases I mentioned at the very beginning of this post, all the ones that end in -isms and -phobias?

 ## We should care because these phrases help us understand better how to survive and how to thrive.
 <br>
 These phrases help us name the feelings we get when our lives are at stake, when we are under serious threat, when our very bodies might perish if we fail to understand what is happening around us.
 It is critical to have a deep knowledge of our environment, if we are to, for example, not get hit by a bus when crossing a road, or not get shot by somebody who is scared of us.
-These phrases that end in "-isms" and “-phobias” are simply names for concepts about our environment.
+These phrases that end in -isms and -phobias are simply names for concepts about our environment.

 Sometimes, we understand the concepts quite intuitively.
 We may not call them these same names.
 But *getting* these concepts, on either a named or an unnamed level, can be the difference between life or untimely death. *Understanding* these concepts can be the difference between reaching our potential as human beings, and dying without achieving our dreams.

 Say you learn what an "-ism" is, but it doesn’t seem applicable to your own life.
 In this case, imagine that someone you know is asking you to consider how this concept could apply to their life.
-Imagine that a friend with a different background or different characteristics or different preferences from yours, who nonetheless is trying to achieve the same exact thing as you are in life (i.e. survive and/or thrive), is affected by something in their environment, and they are using a word that ends in “-ism” or “-phobia” to describe their experience.
+Imagine that a friend with a different background or different characteristics or different preferences from yours, who nonetheless is trying to achieve the same exact thing as you are in life (i.e. survive and/or thrive), is affected by something in their environment, and they are using a word that ends in -ism or -phobia to describe their experience.
 They are trying to describe to you their understanding of their environment.
 They are telling you about something that matters very much to them, because it gets down to the core of what their life is about -- and it is the same core as what your life is about.
 They want to use their understanding to process what is happening to them.
 They are trying to share that understanding with you.

 Isn’t it inherently interesting to explore these matters of life and death with people?